georgewatson/deoxyribose/README.md

 "Simple," I reply.
 "You just express natural numbers in base-4 such that A = 0, C = 1, G = 2, and T = 3."

-This is also where the block size comes in.
-The block size is a 3-digit base-4 number, expressed as described above, that specifies how many codons are in a block.
-For example, a block size of `AAC` allows numbers up to `4**3 - 1` (63) to be represented as integer literals, `AAG` up to `4**6 - 1` (4095), and `TTT` up to `4**189 - 1` (~6E113).
-But choosing a larger block size means typing more every time you want a number, so choose the balance carefully.
+Since a codon can only be three characters long, this limits integer literals to the range `AAA = 0` to `TTT = 63`.

-Once stored inside the stack, values are not subject to these same limits, and are treated just like ordinary Python integers (which can't handle numbers as large as the notation described above theoretically supports; this is a shortcoming of the current implementation of the interpreter).
+Once stored inside the stack, values are not subject to these same limits, and are treated just like ordinary Python numbers.
+Larger values, floats, and negative numbers can be constructed using mathematical operations.
-Negative integers can therefore be constructed by subtracting a natural number from zero.

 Unicode characters can be stored as their character reference and converted back by arginine.
-There is no built-in string datatype, only chars (which are actually ints) ordered on the stack.
+There is no built-in string (or array) datatype, only ints ordered on the stack.

 ## Examples